+{\bf Experiment 2: Anchor words and pure documents.} We fix the same basic setting as in Experiment 1 and vary one of $(m_p, \delta_p, m_n)$ in each sub-experiment.
+The results are in Figure~\ref{fig:synth1_2}.
 First, we look at the effect of anchor words.
-From the left panel of Figure~\ref{fig:synth1_2}, as $m_p$ (number of anchor words per topic) increases, the estimation error of our method has considerably decreased, suggesting that our method can take advantage of having multiple anchor words.
+In the left panel, as $m_p$ (number of anchor words per topic) increases, the error of our method decreases considerably, suggesting that our method can take advantage of having multiple anchor words.
 Even with $m_p=2$, our method still outperforms the other methods.
-From the middle panel of Figure~\ref{fig:synth1_2}, as $\delta_p$ (separability of anchor words) increases, the estimation errors of AWR and our method both decrease, and they both outperform LDA and TSVD; with the same separability, our method always outperforms AWR.
-Furthermore, as long as $\delta_p$ is larger than $2\times 10^{-4}$, our method is relatively insensitive to $\delta_p$; this is consistent with the theory in Section~\ref{sec:theory}.

-Second, we look at the effect of pure documents.
-From the right panel of Figure~\ref{fig:synth1_2}, as $m_n$ (number of pure documents) increases, the performance of all methods except LDA improves.
-The improvement on TSVD is especially significant; this is because TSVD relies on the existence of nearly-pure documents (which they called ``dominant admixtures").
+In the middle panel, as $\delta_p$ (separability of anchor words) increases, the errors of AWR and our method both decrease, and they both outperform LDA and TSVD; moreover, our method outperforms AWR.
+Furthermore, as long as $\delta_p$ is larger than $2\times 10^{-4}$, our method is relatively insensitive to $\delta_p$; this is consistent with the theory in Section~\ref{sec:Theory}.
+Second, we check the effect of pure documents.
+In the right panel, as $m_n$ (number of pure documents) increases, the performances of all methods except LDA improves.
+The improvement on TSVD is especially prominent, because TSVD needs the pure document assumption.
 When $m_n< 100$, our method has a significant advantage over TSVD; when $m_n=100$, the performance of our method is similar to that of TSVD.